North Augusta city council discuss new project, leaves residents concerned

-“I believe I speak for everybody in our neighborhood I don’t know if you got the copy of the petition but there’s not one person in our neighborhood that’s for this connect for Pinion Road to the hive” said Jene Norrest, Lives in North Augusta.
+“I believe I speak for everybody in our neighborhood I don’t know if you got the copy of the petition but there’s not one person in our neighborhood that’s for this connect for Pinion Road to the hive” said Jene Norrest who lives in North Augusta.

 Developers are planning to build residential homes near Knobcone avenue and West Martintown road.
 Some people who live in that area say, traffic is a concern.